Code-Institute-Submissions/mlenahan-python-gym-log_FebResub/README.md

 ## Example usage

-* Initial help: If a user types `-h` or `--help`, they will be shown the positional arguments.
+* Initial help: If a user types `-h` or `--help`, they will be shown usage instructions.

 ![Example usage](media/screenshots/initial_help.png)